Here is the next story blog excerpt for subscribers and you can read it online if you visit my webpage.

-In the distance, I hear a beep-beep as a little golf cart drives along the blue stripey carpet.
-The bright lights are flashing like on an emergency vehicle and people are moving out of the way.
+In the distance, I hear a beep-beep as a little golf cart drives hastily along the blue stripey carpet.
+The bright lights are flashing like on an emergency vehicle and people are moving out of the way fast.

 The vehicle is heading our way and getting closer.
 Wait!
 Is that what I think it is on his dashboard?
-A little pink square with my passport inside?
+A little red vinyl square with my passport inside?
 Please let it be.

 Yes, yes, that is definitely my delinquent passport, I say.

 He processes our documents and ushers us quickly through the doors.
 We enter a long downward-leaning tunnel and at the bottom is another attendant yelling, “hurry, hurry, run, run, run, run!”

 We bolt down that tunnel and into the open door of the plane.
 As we walk down to find our seats, other passengers are glaring at us, but we don’t care.
 We made it.
 We are on the plane.